hamedf62/svelte-persian-datepicker/README.md

-# DatePicker Component
+# Persian DatePicker Component (Svelte5)

-Thanks to [Alireza great PersianDate and DatePicker package](https://github.com/alireza-ab/vue3-persian-datepicker)! its originally converted from his VUE3 component to svelte5.

-This project provides a customizable datepicker component built with Svelte.
-It supports various modes (single, range, time, datetime), locale configurations (e.g. Persian, Gregorian, Arabic), and custom styling options.
+A highly customizable date picker component built with Svelte 5, supporting Persian (Jalali), Gregorian, and Arabic calendars.
+This component is inspired by and converted from [Alireza's Vue3 Persian DatePicker](https://github.com/alireza-ab/vue3-persian-datepicker).

 ## Features